 Must be willing to work after hours, weekends, and holidays as needed.
 As required by Internal Revenue Service Publication 1075, individuals in positions that have access to Federal Tax Information (FTI), will be subject to a background investigation and a criminal history check.
-In addition, individuals hired into positions that have access to FTI will be re-investigated at the frequency prescribed in Publication 1075least once every ten (10) years.
+In addition, individuals hired into positions that have access to FTI will be re-investigated at least once every ten (10) years.